Carrycoats: Carrycoats Hall

 Carrycoats Hall (55.1140°N 2.1203°W) is a Grade II listed building located on the Carry Burn about 2000 ft to the east of the A68 road.
 It is believed to be located on the site of Carrycoats Bastle, part of the suppressed monastery of Newminster.
 The hall has a two-gable front characteristic of the c.1840s or c.1850s, but its central portion is probably a century older.

 "Carrycoats Hall" is also a tune composed by Northumbrian fiddler and composer Robert Whinham, known also as "Remember Me".

 The property was divided into four compact "occupations" known as Waterfalls, Whitehouse, Whiteside and Cragback Farms.

 It has been the site of fund-raisers, such as a 2015 fund-raiser for the church at Thockrington.

-Etymology
+Toponymy

 The name Carrycoats, first recorded as Carricot in 1245, may have a Brittonic origin.
 The first part of the name may be the element cajr, with a primary sense of "an enclosed, defensible site" (i.e. "a hill-fort"; Welsh caer).
 This is followed by the definite article ï[r] (Welsh y[r]).
 The final element might be cę:d, meaning "wild country, forest, woods" (Welsh coed, Old Cornish cuit), replaced by Old English -cote, "a cottage", with the plural -s added later.
 Carrycoats may have had a meaning of "stronghold in the wood".

 It is possible, however, that the township was named from the nearby Carry Burn, a river-name derived from Brittonic *carr, meaning "a stone, rock", though it could also be that the river was a back-formation from Carrycoats.